micktwomey/notions/README.md

 2. `notion_jsonl` - Parses API output and dumps back as JSON, one JSON object per line.
 3. `notion_yaml` - Parses API output and dumps back as YAML, with multiple items in a list.
 4. `text` (default) - Parse API output and return a simple text representation.
 Handy for looking up page and database ids.
+5. `json` - Parses API output and dumps to a flatter JSON, more suitable for templating and processsing.
+Multiple items are placed in a list.
+6. `jsonl` - Parses API output and dumps to a flatter JSON, one per line, more suitable for templating and processsing.
+7. `yaml` - Parses API output and dumps to a flatter YAML, more suitable for templating and processsing.
+Multiple items are placed in a list.

 ## Commands